f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

     <INFO> 19-Jun-2025::11:46:00.786 appliance-1 confd[154]: snmp snmpv2-trap reqid=520254533 10.10.10.10:5000 (TimeTicks sysUpTime=96475)(OBJECT IDENTIFIER snmpTrapOID=hardware-device-fault)(OCTET STRING alertSource=appliance)(INTEGER alertEffect=2)(INTEGER alertSeverity=8)(OCTET STRING alertTimeStamp=2025-06-19 11:46:00.729332433 UTC)(OCTET STRING alertDescription=Deasserted: CPU internal error)

-When multiple concurrent issues within the hardware-device-fault category raise an alarm, the diag-agent will compare the severities of the alarms and it will only raise an alarm for the one with the highest severity (Lowest number alertEffect).
+When multiple concurrent issues within the hardware-device-fault category raise an alarm, the diag-agent will compare the severities of the alarms, and it will only raise an alarm for the one with the highest severity (Lowest number alertEffect).

 In the example below, a hardware-device-fault is triggered by two issues:

 1. CPU fatal error, which has a critical severity (alertSeverity=2) and
 2. CPU non-fatal error which has an error severity (alertSeverity=3).

 Since the CPU fatal error has the lowest number alertSeverity, the alarm trap **alertEffect=1** will be raised with severity **alertSeverity=2**.
-There will be follow on event traps **alertEffect=2** providing the detials of both errors.
+There will be follow on event traps **alertEffect=2** providing the details of both errors.

 .. code-block:: bash